TrueNASTrueNAS Nightly Development Documentation

 After taking these actions, you can connect to the Active Directory domain.

 Active Directory relies on the time-sensitive Kerberos protocol.
 TrueNAS adds the AD domain controller with the PDC Emulator FSMO Role as the preferred NTP server during the domain join process.
-If your environment requires something different, go to System Settings > General to add or edit a server in the NTP Servers window.
+If your environment requires something different, go to System > General Settings, click Add to open the NTP Servers screen, then add a new or edit a listed server.

 Keep the local system time sync within five (5) minutes of the AD domain controller time in a default AD environment.

-TrueNAS has a few options to ensure both systems are synchronized:
+TrueNAS has a few options to ensure both systems are synchronized.
+Either:

-1. Go to System Settings > General and click Settings in the Localization window to select the Timezone that matches location of the AD domain controller.
+• Go to System > General Settings, click Settings in the Localization widget, and set Timezone to the value that matches the location of the AD domain controller.

-1. Set either local time or universal time in the system BIOS.
+• Set the system BIOS to either local time or universal time.

 Connecting to the Active Directory Domain